darius/code-canon/README.md

 You've probably seen calls for recommendations for good code to read and study.
 When this comes up on aggregators and stackoveflow, the result is pretty scattershot.
-Here is my own list, with only code I've read enough of to judge as interesting in some way.
+Here is my own list, with only code I've read enough of to judge as in some way interesting.

 Canonizing my personal recommendations is a little fraught, since I know some of the authors and potential authors.
 Don't take an omission